Two-site entanglement in the two-dimensional Hubbard model

 \subsection{Calculating 2s-RDM from $p$D\textGamma A output}

 The 2s-RDM can be calculated as a postprocessing step using the method developed in Ref.~\onlinecite{roosz_two-site_2024}, where the Heisenberg equation of motion links all symmetry-allowed matrix elements of $\rho_{ij}$ to frequency sums over two- and four-point Green's functions.
-While all the details are provided in Ref.~\onlinecite{roosz_two-site_2024}, we briefly sketch here which quantities obtained from $p$D\textGamma A are used in calculations in this work.
+While all the details are provided in Ref.~\onlinecite{roosz_two-site_2024} and the relation between Green's functions and 2s-RDM recapped in Appendix~\ref{2srdm_from_G_F}, we briefly sketch here which quantities obtained from $p$D\textGamma A are used in calculations in this work.

 For completeness and also to introduce the notation, we start with the definition of the one-particle Green's function

 with $\tau$ denoting the imaginary time and $\beta\equiv 1/T$ the inverse temperature.
 We use a joint four-vector notation in which $k = (\nu,\mathbf{k})$ labels the combination of discrete fermionic Matsubara frequency $\nu_n = \frac{(2n+1)\pi}{\beta}$, $n \in \mathbb{Z}$, and momentum vector $\mathbf{k}$.
 We omit the spin index of $G^{k}$, since due to $SU(2)$ symmetry the one-particle Green's function is the same for both spins.